10+ YouTube Tips And Tricks – Mindset, Titles, Description, Tags

 You want real people who are really interested in your content, because when you release a new video, YT will post promotions for your video to some of your subscribers, and test how they respond.
 But if these subscribers don’t react at all, because they are not really interested in the topics in your channel, because they only subscribed to you as a favor, because they wanted to do Sub4Sub, they are fake accounts anyway, etc., then this is a massive negative signal about your video because the AI says “not even the subscribers of the channel are interested in this video, we better not suggest this to anybody else”.

-But if you have subscribers who are really interested in your content and they click on the YT promotion and watch maybe 80% of the video, leave a comment and alike, then this is the starting position you want to have.
+But if you have subscribers who are really interested in your content and they click on the YT promotion and watch maybe 80% of the video, leave a comment, and alike, then this is the starting position you want to have.
 This is called “View Velocity”, which means the acceleration of the views at the beginning of a video in the first 2-3 days.

 Because that’s what the YouTube AI signals “here is content that people are interested in, let’s test what it’s all about and if we can make it appealing to other viewers who are interested in similar videos as the viewers who just watched”.
-And then it starts, your video will be shown more by YT, so called impressions will be created, your video will be shown to people who have never heard of your channel but are interested in similar topics.
+And then it starts, your video will be shown more by YT, so-called impressions will be created, your video will be shown to people who have never heard of your channel but are interested in similar topics.

 If you want to read more YouTube Tips and Tricks and many News around YouTube and being a Video Creator, you can find a lot more here on zapzockt.de/en/

-In order to get people to subscribe to you and keep coming back, you need so-called “expertise”, you need to offer the viewers an added value, either by entertaining them again and again, or by offering solutions to the problems that made people search for a certain topic on YouTube.
+In order to get people to subscribe to you and keep coming back, you need so-called “expertise”, you need to offer the viewers an added value, either by entertaining them again and again or by offering solutions to the problems that made people search for a certain topic on YouTube.
 This also takes an enormous amount of time.
-It also takes a lot of practice and work on yourself.
+It also takes a lot of practice and works on yourself.

 But always try to think about what my video offers to the viewer, why would they want to click on it and why should they see it through to the end?
 If you internalize this thought and keep bringing it to the fore, i.e. “viewer satisfaction” as the focus for your videos, your content will automatically get better over time.

-As an example of added value: When you do gaming stuff, not only does gameplay make stuff and let’s plays, but makes tutorials, guides, 10 tips&tricks for XYZ, or review videos, these are things people are looking for.
+As an example of added value: When you do gaming stuff, not only does gameplay make stuff and let’s play, but makes tutorials, guides, 10 tips&tricks for XYZ, or review videos, these are things people are looking for.
 Nobody is looking for the 5000th Let’s Play where someone is just playing PuBG or Fortnite, and if someone is looking for that, they look at the 5-10 big channels and not at you.
 But these big channels usually only make general videos, and here you can score if you offer added value and special small problem solvers videos.
 This can be roughly transferred to many other areas.

 And when you have understood all this, implemented it, practiced and practiced and practiced it again until you can do it out of hand and refined it for months in hundreds of videos, then think of good tags, but probably you won’t need them so much anymore… An important factor with the keywords in title and description as well as with the tags is “relevance” because the YouTube search sorts the results in the search for this “relevance”.

-I will sooner or later when I have the time and inclination to write something about this topic, but this is very complex and theoretical, and especially important and confusing, not 100% traceable, because the AI concerned is constantly learning, expanding and changing on YouTube
+I will sooner or later when I have the time and inclination to write something about this topic, but this is very complex and theoretical, and especially important and confusing, not 100% traceable, because the AI concerned is constantly learning, expanding, and changing on YouTube

-– Extra tip: Good tools for YouTube
+– Extra tip: Good research and keyword tools for YouTube

 An extremely good YouTube tool that is still very unknown is Morningfame.
-It offers, on the one hand, an improved analysis of the data of your YouTube channel and in the 2nd level an extremely powerful keyword tool.
+It offers, on the one hand, improved analysis of the data of your YouTube channel and in the 2nd level an extremely powerful keyword tool.

 Everybody can try Morningfame for free, just use this invitation link (affiliate link, I don’t get any money for it, just one free month for me if you sign up via this link)